A 3 week New Zealand road trip from Auckland to Christchurch

 Wellington is New Zealand’s capital city, and it’s a pretty cool spot to spend a couple of days.

-In the morning, dive in the city’s cafe culture with a flat white from
+In the morning, dive in the city’s cafe culture with a flat white.

 Don’t miss: One of the must dos in Wellington is Zealandia, an incredible sanctuary project that has a 500 year plan to restore a valley near the city to a pre-human state.
 It’s a gorgeous place to go to see native birds.